Machine Language

 ASCII was first published as ASA X3.4-1963 by the American Standards Association (now ANSI).
 It was later revised in 1967 and 1986.
 ASCII was originally created to ensure compatibility between different types of data processing systems, especially for teletype machines and early computers.
 ASCII uses 7 bits for each character, allowing for 128 possible characters, 0 to 127 in decimal.

-The first 32 characters, 0-31, are non-printable control characters used for communication control, like line feed (LF), carriage return (CR) and tab (HT).
-The next 95 characters, 32-126, are printable, including:
+The first 32 characters, 0-31, are non-printable control characters used for communication control, like line feed (LF), carriage return (CR) and tab (HT), etc. The next 95 characters, 32-126, are printable, including:

 • Space and punctuation (32-47, 58-64, 91-96, 123-126)